8 BEST Bird Feeders to Attract Cardinals (2025)

 • It’s solid and well constructed – made from cedar and screwed together well.
 Of course, you can buy much cheaper platform feeders, but you typically “ALWAYS get what you pay for!”

 • The tray can be used in three ways.
 It can be placed on the ground, hung with a wire, or mounted to a pole.
-Currently, I have this feeder sitting on the ground underneath my feeders, as you can see in the video above.
+I have this feeder sitting on the ground underneath my feeders, as you can see in the video above.

 I also have it mounted to my feeder pole to give birds a large area to feed!